 Each Illinois Center has an onsite resident director whose purpose is to support you both inside and outside of the classroom during your time abroad.

 Pier Alberto graduated in Philosophy from the University of Florence and received his doctorate in Economics at the European University of Florence.
 He dedicates his life’s work to the Italian language and culture.
 Since the early 1990s, he has collaborated with study abroad programs for various American universities and colleges.

-Sonia holds a Laurea in Communication Studies from Siena University.
-She received her Ph.D. in Information and Communication Technologies from the Electronic Engineering Department of the University of Florence.
+Sonia holds a BA and an MA in Communication Studies from Siena University.
+She received her Ph.D. in Food Systems and Interaction Design, from the Electronic Engineering Department of the University of Florence.
 Sonia loves to teach and design unique and unforgettable experiences for her students.